Can’t find what you’re looking for?

 Group Discount - Groups may also be eligible for discounts.
 If a group of 5 students and 1 leader attend from the same church or school, that church or school receives $950 in camp credits from Wheatstone to distribute within the group as they see fit.
 Get in touch to get started.

 Other options - In the past, students have also had success raising funds through support letters, youth group fundraisers, church mission or education funds, and fund-matching challenges from family members.

 Q: What do I need to do before I arrive?

-Before you arrive at a camp, please do the following:
+Before you arrive at camp, please do the following:

-- Read the theme text (1 John) and the discussion text (Meno), which will be emailed to you in June.
+Read the theme text (Habakkuk) and the discussion text (Laches), which will be emailed to you a month before camp.

 Q: What should I bring?

 When packing for the camp, plan to bring:

 Personal necessities (toiletries, sunscreen, etc.)